remotetec/FACE-RECOGNITION-ATTENDANCE-SYSTEM/README.md

 ==> You can access the website live at: http://face-recognition-attendance-system.epizy.com/ <br>
 ==> Python version 3.6.8 was used for the whole project.<br>
-==> You can find all the function of dashboardh ere [models](https://github.com/rohitsahu70/Face-Recognition-Attendance-System/tree/main/dashboard) folder.
+==> You can find all the function of dashboardh here [models](https://github.com/rohitsahu70/Face-Recognition-Attendance-System/tree/main/dashboard) folder.

 ## Live Video of Attendance System